Baked Cauliflower Pakora

 We love baked cauliflower pakora.
-In my house, we all love Indian food and we also all love pakora.
+In my house, we all love Indian food, and we also all love pakora.
 But frying the pakora is a hassle and not the most healthy option, so I came up with the idea to bake the pakora and it was an instant hit with everyone.
 I am sure when you try it, you will love it too.
-Anyone that like Indian food will love this recipe.
+I am sure anyone that likes Indian food will love this recipe.
 It is a perfect snack for kids and adults alike.

 The Ingredients for Baked Cauliflower Pakora